Fundamental Klein-Gordon equation from stochastic mechanics in curved spacetime: Field equations

+We will work in an $ADM$ 3+1 foliation of the spacetime (from R. Arnowitt, S. Deser, and C. W. Misner) that considers 3 space-like hypersurfaces and an evolution parameter $t$ that describes the temporal evolution of these 3 space-dimensions.
+This formalism allows studying spacetime in terms of its spatial geometry and temporal dynamics.
+The metric is given by

+where $N^i$ describes the relative displacement of spatial coordinates between successive hypersurfaces, $N$ is the lapse function, which describes how time flows between neighboring hypersurfaces, and $\gamma_{ij}$ defines the intrinsic geometry of the 3-dimensional hypersurface.
 This allows us to express the field equations as a set of evolution equations for the metric on each hypersurface and a set of constraint equations that must be satisfied at every point on each hypersurface \cite{Alcubierre_2008}.
-As long as we want a generalized version, we consider the wave function decomposed in a density $n(t, {\bf x})$ and a phase $\theta(t,{\bf x})$